yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 * Access to a command prompt
 * An Internet connection

-## Connect to a node

-In IOTA, transactions must be sent to [nodes](../introduction/what-is-a-node.md).

-IOTA has three [public networks](../references/iota-networks.md).
-Each network has its own unique distributed ledger (the Tangle) that all nodes can append to.
-You can choose to connect and send bundles to a node on any network.
+---

-In this example, we connect to a Devnet node.
+In this example, we connect to a [Devnet node](../references/iota-networks.md#devnet).
 The Devnet is similar to the Mainnet, except the tokens are free.
 Any transactions that you send to the Devnet do not exist on other networks such as the Mainnet.

 1. In the command prompt, create a working directory called `iota-example`